HTTPArchive/almanac.httparchive.org/src/content/en/2025/security.md

 ## Introduction

 While more and more parts of many people's lives have moved online, so does their private data, which makes web security ever more important.
 Many systems we use on a daily basis remain appealing to attackers trying to steal data or cause disruptions.
 This year has once more demonstrated the scale complexity of modern threats.
-The number of DDoS attacks have continued to increase in size and frequency, with the largest attack recorded [reaching 31.4 Tbps in November](https://blog.cloudflare.com/radar-2025-year-in-review/#hyper-volumetric-ddos-attack-sizes-grew-significantly-throughout-the-year).
-Supply chain vulnerability grew to unprecedented sizes, with the [Shai-Hulud 2.0 attack](https://www.hackerone.com/blog/shai-hulud-2-npm-worm-supply-chain-attack) reportedly compromising over 1,000 npm packages and infecting over 27,000 GitHub repositories.
-And a critical vulnerability in React known as [React2Shell](https://www.microsoft.com/en-us/security/blog/2025/12/15/defending-against-the-cve-2025-55182-react2shell-vulnerability-in-react-server-components/) had developers working hard to quickly update their applications.
+The number of DDoS attacks have continued to increase in size and frequency, with the largest attack recorded <a hreflang="en" href="https://blog.cloudflare.com/radar-2025-year-in-review/#hyper-volumetric-ddos-attack-sizes-grew-significantly-throughout-the-year">reaching 31.4 Tbps in November</a>.
+Supply chain vulnerability grew to unprecedented sizes, with the <a hreflang="en" href="https://www.hackerone.com/blog/shai-hulud-2-npm-worm-supply-chain-attack">Shai-Hulud 2.0 attack</a> reportedly compromising over 1,000 npm packages and infecting over 27,000 GitHub repositories.
+And a critical vulnerability in React known as <a hreflang="en" href="https://www.microsoft.com/en-us/security/blog/2025/12/15/defending-against-the-cve-2025-55182-react2shell-vulnerability-in-react-server-components/">React2Shell</a> had developers working hard to quickly update their applications.

 In this chapter, we analyze the mechanisms that aim to protect the web, and how in some cases they fail to protect the web due to a variety of reasons.
 We explore core elements of web security such as Transport Layer Security (TLS) and protections against third party content inclusions.
 We discuss how the adoption of these security measures evolves, how they help prevent attacks and how misconfigurations can prevent their proper functioning.
 We further analyze some well-known URIs relating to security.